 “Fear not, for I am with you; be not dismayed, for I am your God; I will strengthen you, I will help you, I will uphold you with my righteous right hand.”
 Isaiah 41:10

-COVID-19 has changed the world as we know it in many ways, but our commitment to caring for our community is just as strong, just as fierce, as it was when CHRISTUS Southeast Texas Health System opened its doors more than 90 years ago.
+COVID-19 has changed the world as we know it in many ways, but our commitment to caring for our community is just as strong, just as fierce, as it was when CHRISTUS Good Shepherd opened its doors in 1935.
 Then and now, our ministry continues to be a safe place for all to receive quality care.

 We understand the need for social distancing and taking steps to limit risk of exposure to COVID-19.
 However, it is still important to put your health first and seek the care you need, especially in the case of an emergency.
 Call your doctor when you are sick, keep your annual screening appointments and most importantly, don’t ignore signs of a serious condition, like a heart attack or stroke.
 We are here and we are ready to care for you no matter what.